Introduction

 Push Notification Tokens

 If you grant permission for push notifications, we store your Firebase Cloud Messaging (FCM) token against your account.
-This token is used solely to send you service notifications — such as new snap grid activity.
+This token is used solely to send you service notifications — such as new snap grid activity and subscription renewal reminders (sent approximately 5 days before your next renewal date, so you have a fair opportunity to manage or cancel before being charged).
 We do not use it for advertising or share it with third parties.
 You may withdraw this permission at any time through your device settings.

 Your Connections and Snap Grid Lifecycle